-Luke has always been drawn to weather and the affects of weather.
+Luke has always been drawn to the weather.
 He grew up in Edwardsville, Illinois across the Mississippi River from St. Louis.
 In 1993, he remembers surveying the damage caused by river flooding when his mom took the family to see how the Mississippi invaded the river town of Alton, Illinois.

 As Luke grew up, his love for weather didn't change, but he initially chose a to pursue a career in engineering.
 That all changed when a building where he worked, was destroyed by a storm, while he was inside.
 Luke then decided to start his quest to understand the atmosphere and enrolled in the Meteorology program at the University of Oklahoma, where he graduated with a bachelor's degree.